![]() deutsches Glossar |

 ROUTE RELEASE

-The release of locked switches after the train has
+The release of locked points after the train has

 cleared the clearing point of a route.